-If you are brand new to the world of hiking or are in the process of breaking in a new pair of boots, sock liners could prove to be your salvation.
+If you are brand new to the world of hiking or are in the process of breaking in a new pair of hiking shoes or boots, sock liners could prove to be your salvation.
 If you have never tried them before, there is absolutely no harm in giving them a go; they are affordable, lightweight, and could totally transform your hiking experience for the better.

 One of the biggest endorsements for sock liners is that they can help to reduce the likelihood of you developing painful blisters, but is this really the case?
 As with anything in life, there are no guarantees, but certain features of sock liners do help to reduce the likelihood of you developing painful and unpleasant lesions.

-Because sock liners work to wick moisture away from the feet, they can really help to reduce the friction which is a common cause of blisters.
+Because sock liners work to wick moisture away from the feet, they can really help to reduce friction which is a common cause of blisters.
 Liner socks also add extra padding and protection, so in the event that your boots do rub, there will be an extra layer between them and your skin, and this reduces the chances of you developing a blister, or allowing the boot to rub directly at delicate skin.